appsquickly/typhoon/README.md

 * Read the ***Quick Start*** for <a href="https://github.com/appsquickly/Typhoon/wiki/Quick-Start">Objective-C</a> or <a href="https://github.com/appsquickly/Typhoon/wiki/Swift-Quick-Start">Swift</a>.
 * Here's the <a href="https://github.com/appsquickly/Typhoon/wiki/Types-of-Injections">User Guide</a>.
-* And here are the <a href="http://typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
-Generally googling a Typhoon class name will return the correct page as the first hit.
 * <a href="http://ios.caph.jp/typhoon/introduction">日本のドキュメンテーション</a>

 ```swift